Best Adoption Guide for Foster Parents Pursuing Permanency in Saskatchewan

 What happens if a birth family member wants to adopt the child after the Permanent Ward order?

-MSS has a kinship placement priority under its policies.
-If a relative comes forward after the Permanent Ward order, the Ministry will assess their suitability as an adoptive placement.
+If a relative comes forward after the Permanent Ward order, the Ministry may assess their suitability as an adoptive placement.
 This can affect your candidacy even after a long foster placement.
-The guide covers how this priority operates and what timeline protections, if any, exist for existing foster carers.
+Ask the Ministry worker how kinship and cultural considerations affect the permanency plan.

 Do I still need a lawyer if I'm adopting my Permanent Ward?